From The Archives

 AU Release of the "(I’m) Stranded" album (EMI).

-Ad: Scan of advert, taken from Record Mirror (UK) 09-Apr-77.
+Ad: Scan of advert, from Record Mirror (UK) 09-Apr-77.

-Review 1: Review, taken from Record Mirror (UK) 12-Mar-77.
+Review 1: Scan of Review by Barry Cain, from Record Mirror (UK) 12-Mar-77.

 xx-Feb-77